puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't enable this policy, the default profile path is used, but the user can override it by using the '--user-data-dir' flag.
 Users can find the directory for the profile at edge://version/ under profile path.

 To avoid data loss or other errors, don't configure this policy to a volume's root directory or to a directory that's used for other purposes, because Microsoft Edge manages its contents.

-See https://docs.microsoft.com/Placeholder08 for a list of variables that can be used.

   ### Supported features:
   - Can be mandatory: Yes